pscn/web-mpc/README.md

 `web-mpc -addr :8080 -mpd 127.0.0.1:6600`

-- *-addr* specifies the interface the HTTP server listens ons.
+- *-addr* specifies the interface the HTTP server listens on.
 Use `127.0.0.1:1234` to only list on localhost.
 User `:1234` to listen on all interfaces.
 Default is `:8666`.
 - *-mpd* specifies the IP address and port the MPD server listens on.
 Use *-pass* if you need to provide a password.
 Default is `127.0.0.1:6600`.

 #### #eof